19bufordcarl/CarlRPG/Myth & Shadow/Magic/Enchanting/Enchanting.md

 	3. You cannot benefit from a [Full Rest](../../Game%20Procedures/Resting.md#Full%20Rest) that day, only a [Long Rest](../../Game%20Procedures/Resting.md#Long%20Rest).
 ### Charge Rules
 #### Replenishing Charges
 Charges do **NOT** replenish automatically.
-You must imbue the weapon with the Mythril required again!
-However, since the magic is already bound to the item, you do not need to make another spellcasting check, nor do you need access to arcane equipment.
+You must imbue the weapon with the 200x [Mythril](../Mythril.md) required again!
+However, since the magic is already bound to the item, you do not need to make another [Spellcasting Roll](../Spellcasting.md#The%20Spellcasting%20Roll), nor do you need access to arcane equipment.
 You can do this recharge over the course of 6 minutes, or one [Delve Round](../../Game%20Procedures/Round.md#Delve%20Round).
 #### Other Rules
 1. Enchantment [Spells](../Spells.md) range becomes as follows (unless otherwise augmented).
 	1. Self: Charge use applies [Spell](../Spells.md) to the wielder.